 Cheryl is an artist, educator and pottery studio technician and manager based in Vancouver.
 She holds a BFA from Emily Carr University of Art + Design.
 She has managed the West Point Grey Pottery Studio since 2002.
 She has taught ceramics classes to both children and adults since 1996 at Kwantlen University, the Surrey Arts Centre, the Vancouver School Board, and at West Point Grey Community Centres.
 Cheryl maintains her own studio in the Mergatroid Building located within the parameters of the Eastside Culture Crawl.

-Miranda have been teaching Early Childhood Education for over 30 years, 7 of which have been at West Point Grey Community centre.
-Miranda has her ECE Diploma and also a current First Aid and CPR and is constantly taking workshops and classes to keep educating herself as you can never know too much about children and the early years.
+Miranda has been teaching Early Childhood Education for over 30 years, eight of which have been at West Point Grey Community Centre.
+Miranda has her ECE Diploma and is constantly taking workshops and classes to keep educating herself.
+She believes that you can never know too much about children and the early years.
 Miranda loves teaching Preschoolers and watching them explore, learn and develop into confident young children.

 Join us to learn Korean martial arts and have fun!
 Participants will learn kicking, punching and blocking techniques, poomsaes (patterns) and nanchaku (weaponry). www.dragontemple.ca